mhanberg/temple/guides/getting-started.md

 Welcome!

-Temple is a HTML DSL for Elixir, let's get started!
+Temple is an HTML DSL for Elixir; let's get started!

 First, make sure you are using Elixir `V1.13` or higher.